MoeinT/AWS-ElasticBeanstalk/README.md

 </p>

 # Docker and AWS Elastic Beanstalk Documentation
-This documentation provides an overview of the project and highlights important aspects related to Docker, AWS Elastic Beanstalk, CI/CD pipeline, and Infrastructure as Code using Terraform.
+This documentation provides an overview of the project and highlights important aspects related to Docker, AWS Elastic Beanstalk, CI/CD pipeline, and Infrastructure as Code with Terraform.
 It also outlines the steps involved in setting up and deploying a React application.

 ## Project Objective
-The main objective of this repository is to learn how to work with Docker, containerization of web applications, and deploy them into AWS Elastic Beanstalk.
+The main objective of this repository is to indicate how to work with Docker, containerization of web applications, and deploy them into AWS Elastic Beanstalk.
 The project focuses on the following high-level steps:

 - Created a simple React application that includes a welcome page.
 - Developed a Dockerfile.dev file to build an image for running and testing the development version of the application.